-As you'd expect from a car with aspirations of luxury, Lucid is touting the Air as “delivering sublime comfort in a new luxury class”.
+As you'd expect from a car with aspirations of luxury, Lucid is touting the Air as “delivering sublime comfort in a new luxury class” using the brand's "Space Concept".
 Putting the 'lux' into luxury is the extremely light and spacious looking cabin, which is shrouded by an expansive glass canopy.
 Alcantara, wood and leather make up many of the touch surfaces.
 By the looks of the available images, a wrap-around digital dashboard with floating screens provides the info for the driver, whilst another floating portrait-orientated touchscreen on the lower centre console does the infotainment display.
 A similar touchscreen is located for rear passengers to use.

 As you'd expect, mobile connectivity is at the centre of proceedings and an on-board assistant will apparently learn drivers' habits and precondition the car to their preferences.
 Lucid is promising that the Air is autonomous-ready and in its spiel suggests that thanks to over-the-air software upgrades, in the future the car will be able to go and pick up the kids from school while you sit at home.

 You may find that you still want to be driven around by the Air, as interior space is cavernous.
 As standard, the rear bench will carry three adults and provide them with class-leading legroom.
 Optional Executive rear seating reduces the carry count to two people, but provides them with individual seats that recline to up to 55 degrees.
 Theoretically you could climb in the back for a snooze while on the way to the office... theoretically.